TACC-Cloud/tacc-cloud-docs/docs/index.rst

 **Slack:** https://tacc-cloud.slack.com/

-Just head to the #support channel once you get there.
+Just head to the #support channel once you get to our Slack.

 Indices and tables
 ==================